flythereddflagg/flythereddflagg.github.io/python_book/docs/09-Variables-and-Memory.md

 `type` , `id`  and `exit` are other built-in functions like `print` that provide some useful information about `x`.

-`type` spits out the type of variable between its parentheses (in this case, an integer).  `id` spits out the "address" of the variable in the RAM (depending on the Python implementation you are using, this may or may not be the literal address in memory).
+`type` spits out the type of variable between its parentheses (in this case, an integer or `int` as given in the interpreter).  `id` spits out the "address" of the variable in the RAM (***NOTE:** Depending on the Python implementation you are using, this may or may not be the literal address in memory but is always unique to the chunk of memory being used, hence its `id` or identification*).
 This address will likely be different for every time you start the Python interpreter.
 Entering the name of the variable simply prints its value and `exit()` simply exits the program.

 ### Naming Variables